mustafaaldabun1995/fundingpips-frontend-assessment/README.md

 ## **Deliverables**

 1. A fully functional application that meets the requirements.
-2. Tests (unit and end-to-end) included in the codebase.
+2. Tests included in the codebase.
 3. A detailed **README** that includes:
    - Instructions to run the application and tests.
    - Explanation of your design decisions and trade-offs.